dragonstyle/jupyter-code-server-proxy/README.md

 3. Start Jupyter Classic or Jupyter Lab

-4. Click on the `code-server` icon from the Jupyter Lab Launcher or the `code-server` item from the `New` dropdown in Jupyter Classic.
+4. Click on the `codeserver` icon from the Jupyter Lab Launcher or the `codeserver` item from the `New` dropdown in Jupyter Classic.

 ## Credits